-I , as a student readmitted to the School of
+as a student readmitted to the School of

-Nursing and Allied Health at Bluefield State stated above.
-College agree to abide by the requirements
+ege agree to abide by the requirements

-Student Signature Date
+D. I.

-Student Printed Name
+Date

 School of Nursing and Allied Health Policy for Electronic Devices/Social Media in Classroom and Clinical settings

 Due to the disruptive nature of electronic devices and the increased probability of academic dishonesty when electronic devices are available the BSC School of Nursing and Allied Health requires adherence of this policy for all students in programs of Imaging Science, Nursing and Radiologic Technology.
 Electronic devices include smart phones, track phones, E-readers, Apple or other Smart watches, MP3 players, programmable calculators, pagers, PDAs, Headsets, Video cameras or any other personal/portable device capable of internet access or transmitting/receiving phone calls, text messages, or other forms of social media.